Sabicool/Medicine/01 Disciplines/Clinical/Conditions/Post-Cardiac Arrest.md

 	- Basic labs (CMP, EUC, FBC, Coags, LFTs)
 	- ABG/VBG
 	- Troponin
+		- Troponins at 12 hours post arrest (with a cut-off of 0.6 ng/ml, or 600 ng/L) had 96% sensitivity and 80% specificity for myocardial infarction which is probably not very useful
+		- Mainly for monitoring for reinfarction
 	- CRP
 	- Blood cultures if concern for sepsis
 	- B-HCG if required